andkov/Longitudinal_Models_of_Religiosity_NLSY97/Models/Descriptives/Metrics.md

 [Derive\_dsL\_from\_Extract](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/blob/master/Data/Derive_dsL_from_Extract.md)
 matches numeric values with response labels from the questionnaire and adds to **dsL** copies of the variables, saved as labeled factors.
-For estimations routines such as lm4 or graphing functions such as ggplot, the data type (string,numeric, factor) is a meaningful input, so a quick access to both formats frequently proves useful.
+For estimations routines such as <code>lme4</code> or graphing functions such as <code>ggplot</code>, the data type (string,numeric, factor) is a meaningful input, so a quick access to both formats frequently proves useful.
 It is convenient to think that **dsL** contains only

     ncol(dsL)/2